kyma-project/kyma/docs/console/docs/06-03-backendmodule.md

 type: Custom Resource
 ---

-The `backendmodules.ui.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to enable UI API Layer modules.
+The `backendmodules.ui.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to enable Console Backend Service modules.

 To get the up-to-date CRD and show the output in the `yaml` format, run this command: